Tessa-777/StudyGapAI/README.md

 > The primary and most up-to-date code for this backend is located in the `backend-ai-integrated-main` branch.
 Please ensure you clone and work from this specific branch.
 ---

+## Development & Authorship

+StudyGapAI was developed entirely by Theresia Saumu as the sole developer for the WUD AI Hackathon 2024 (1st Place Winner).

+**Technical Development:** 100% developed by Theresia Kitele
+- Full-stack architecture and implementation
+- All backend code (Python Flask)
+- All frontend code
+- Database design and implementation
+- AI integration and prompt engineering
+- Deployment and DevOps

+**Hackathon Collaboration:** During the 1 week hackathon sprint, team members contributed to ideation and strategic direction.
+All code and technical implementation was authored solely by Theresia Saumu.

+**Current Status:** StudyGapAI is now being developed independently by Theresia Saumu.

 ## ✨ Core Features

 - **Guest Mode Quiz:** Users can take a full diagnostic quiz without creating an account.
 All progress is saved locally and can be migrated after signing up.